open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a>.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 If "true", add 'EU-CVD' to the lot's `.coveredBy` array.
 If "false", discard.

 ```xml
 <efac:StrategicProcurement>